pungrue26/SelectableRoundedImageView/README.md

 being used inside <code>CardView</code> which should be rounded <b><i>only</i></b> top left and top right corners(Don't forget to call <code>setPreventCornerOverlap(false)</code> on your cardview).

-If you are interested in how I made this library and my thoughts on CardView, check [my blog post][5].
+I referred to the [RoundedImageView][6], developed by Vince, in developing this new one, and I really appreciate him.
+Also, I wrote a short article about how I made this library and my thoughts on CardView, check [my blog post][5].

 Sample application is ready [on the Play Store][2].